Zaeemkabeer/Mechgenz/backend/README.md

 The admin can reply to user inquiries directly from the admin panel.
 The system will:

-1. Send a professional email reply to the user's original email address
+1. Send a professional email reply to the user's original email address using Resend API
 2. Include the original message for context
 3. Update the inquiry status to "replied"
-4. Use the official MECHGENZ email template
+4. Use the official MECHGENZ email template with company branding
+5. Send from `mechgenz4@gmail.com` using Resend's email service

+### Email Features

+- **Professional HTML Template**: Beautiful, responsive email design
+- **Company Branding**: Includes MECHGENZ logo and company information
+- **Original Message Context**: Shows the user's original inquiry
+- **Contact Information**: Includes complete company contact details
+- **Plain Text Fallback**: Ensures compatibility with all email clients

 ## API Documentation